ericrenone/Information-Geometric-Machine-Learning/README.md

 > **While peers like JEPA focus on the what to learn (representations), DPFAE solves the how to learn on the metal.
 It is the only system in the SOTA 2026 cohort to combine Riemannian Natural Gradient with Fixed-Point Hardware Constraints, achieving a 2.3× variance reduction over traditional edge optimizers**.

+> **The Hardware-Native Advantage: Modern edge chips (like the Jetson AGX Thor or specialized FPGAs) struggle with the power draw of floating-point multipliers.
+DPFAE’s Q-format integer-only arithmetic allows it to run on the Instruction-to-Inference (I2I) Ratio of 1.2, effectively bypassing the "quantization tax" that slows down competitors like Mamba-2.**

+> **It is not an LLM; it is the engine that will allow the next generation of agents to learn at the edge.**

 ---

 ## 🔗 References